How to Resolve RPC Server is Unavailable Error on Windows

 2. Check Network Connectivity:

-• Use the ping command in Command Prompt to test network connectivity to the target server.
+• Use the ping command in Command Prompt to see if you can reach the target server.

 3. Allow RPC Traffic Through the Firewall: